 Bees: their decline has cost the US $15bn

-Lead by Jill Atkins’ and Francesca Sharp, Sustainability Manager at ICAEW, this stream looked at the role of bees in this climate emergency.
-They stated that ‘an integrated approach shows that the disappearance of bees could result in disaster for the human race and the eco system generally’.
-From research it was found that the economic value of pollination was $217bn in 2008, however the impact of bee decline has cost the US $15bn and, if bees do become extinct, it would cost $90bn to pollinate by hand annually.
+Led by Jill Atkins and Francesca Sharp, Sustainability Manager at the Institute of Accountants in England and Wales (ICAEW), this stream looked at the role of bees in the climate emergency.
+The leaders stated that ‘an integrated approach shows that the disappearance of bees could result in disaster for the human race and the eco system generally’.
+From research it was found that the economic value of pollination was $217bn in 2008.
+However, the impact of bee decline has cost the US $15bn and, if bees do become extinct, it would cost US$90bn to pollinate by hand annually.
 Francesca then went on to say that, globally, under 30 year olds have only had one month of below average temperatures in their lifetime and stated that ‘climate change, or the climate emergency, is an issue that is defining over time.
-It is referred to by economists as the greatest marketing failure in human history’.
+It is referred to by economists as the greatest marketing failure in human history.

 Putting climate change on the balance sheet

-To close, the panel discussion concluded on ways in which the accounting profession could help to reduce this issue with many speakers claiming that we need to ‘bring the cost of climate change to the balance sheet’ and Francesca Sharp stating that we need to ‘start change personally’.
+The last panel discussion of the conference concluded on ways in which the accounting profession could help to reduce the impact of climate change, with many speakers claiming that we need to ‘bring the cost of climate change onto the balance sheet’ and Francesca Sharp stating that we need to ‘start change personally’.
 Following the event, students and guests were given the opportunity to network with all speakers, academics and other professionals in attendance.